garrekstemo/Optics-Tutorials/src/lesson03.md

 # Lesson 3: Intro to pulsed laser alignment and nonlinear optics

-Use the 800 nm pulsed laser tutorial setup
+Use the 800 nm pulsed laser tutorial setup to introduce students to the new optical components and instruments.

+## Goals
+1. Review basic optical components
+2. Use new optical components
+3. Learn nonlinear optics concepts
+4. Measure the pulse width of a femtosecond laser via autocorrelation

 ## Review and introduction to new optical components